The Certification System#

 It is, in practice, where most adventurers in Bridgeport first encounter the system — either because someone pointed them there, or because they were sitting at the wrong table and a mission allocator started asking questions.

-The full scope of the certification system — tier requirements, examination specifics, and the benefits that accrue at higher ranks — will become clearer as the party gains experience within it.
+The full scope of the certification system — Tier requirements, examination specifics, and the benefits that accrue at higher ranks — will become clearer as the party gains experience within it.